 Discovering the Czech Center Museum in Houston

 My husband and I recently visited the Czech Center Museum located here in the Museum District of Houston.
 The grand Baroque styled building was constructed to simulate a small palace.

 This museum is a non-profit organization geared towards teaching people about Silesia, Moravia, and Bohemia all of which make up what has become the Czech Republic.
 Slovakia which is an independent country with a separate ethnic group is also represented.

 The Czech Center Museum also helps to celebrate the arts, language, and culture of people who came from those regions or who have genealogical ties to those regions in Europe.

 Houston has a wide diversity in terms of people from diverse cultures living here.
 We can all learn from one another by becoming exposed to what each culture has to offer.
 This museum is a good starting point for those unfamiliar with the Czech Republic.

 Many immigrants of Slavic origins started arriving in Texas in the mid-1800s.
 Most of them came from farming backgrounds and were lured here for several reasons.
 Political unrest along with religious oppression in their homeland spurred the desire to settle in America.
 They had been informed that land was inexpensive and good for farming.

 A majority of the new immigrants came from a Catholic background.
 These typically close-knit families started building churches as well as schools and homes.
 Small Czech communities in Texas began to flourish, and many of them still exist today.

-Our docent was pleased to show us the portraits of the two composers shown here on the right.
+Our docent was pleased to show us the portraits of the two composers shown here above.
 Smetana is considered to be the “father of Czech music.”

 This museum houses art, furniture, porcelains, and hand-blown glass exhibits as well as numerous other artifacts of Czech origin.
 Much of this pottery collection was produced between the two world wars.
 Amphora, Erphila as well as peasant art is displayed in the many curio cabinets.

 Each of the three floors have some wide open spaces which can be rented for functions of various sizes.